middlenamestar/social-network/README.md

 # Social Network API

-This application demonstrates an API using MongoDB.
+This application demonstrates an API highlighting MongoDB.
 With a social network framework, users can manuever API routes to post thoughts, reactions, add/remove friends, create user accounts, and more.

 ## Installation